ciwen3/Public/python/steganography/README.md

 1. drag and drop redheart-calc.PNG onto Steganography-Poc.exe
 2. Caclulator should open.

-## To Do:
-1. make popup windows ask for a file if none is given.

 ## Troubleshooting
 if you get an error about indentation use untabify to change all tabs to 4 spaces.